 Which is the best transatlantic airline?
 British Airways offers First, Business or Club World, Premium Economy, and Economy.
 Virgin Atlantic Offers Upper Class along with Premium Economy and Economy.
 When booking a flight, it is important to know what you get for your ticket and which is best if the prices are comparable.

 British Airways and Virgin Atlantic are the two main British airlines that fly transatlantic between London and New York along with a number of other American cities.
-Both airlines feature in my top 10 best airlines for long-haul Business Class.
-I have written about the best transatlantic airline in Premium Economy separately.
+Both airlines feature in our top 10 best airlines for long-haul Business Class.
+We’ve written about the best transatlantic airline in Premium Economy separately.

 British Airways vs. Virgin Atlantic First Class Cabin – Which Is Best?

 For this one, British Airways wins.
 Virgin Atlantic offers “Upper Class”, which is equivalent to the British Airways Business Class product (outlined below).
 British Airways is the only British Airline that offers true transatlantic First Class, and you can read our recent review of the new British Airways First on the Dreamliner to find out what you get.

 For me, the advantages of traveling in First are: